 Once a phlebotomy certification is obtained, a variety of phlebotomy careers are available.
 Phlebotomists are trained to draw blood for collection and donation, as well as for medical testing.
 Phlebotomists can also find work in a variety of settings.

 Phlebotomists are employed in a variety of settings, including hospitals.
-Phlebotomists can perform a wide range of tasks in the hospital, including procedures that were previously performed nurses.
+Phlebotomists can perform a wide range of tasks in the hospital, including procedures that were previously performed by nurses.
 Phlebotomists can perform subcutaneous (under the skin) and intramuscular injections in addition to drawing blood for testing.
 The number of nurses required to work each shift is reduced when phlebotomists are on staff.

 Careers as a phlebotomist in private physicians’ offices are also plentiful.
 These phlebotomists perform many of the same duties as phlebotomists in hospitals.
 The atmosphere is the most significant difference.
 They take blood samples for tests and may administer injections as needed.
-Phlebotomists in doctor’s offices are frequently certified medical assistants, allowing them to perform a variety of tasks that would otherwise be handled the nursing staff.
+Phlebotomists in doctor’s offices are frequently certified medical assistants, allowing them to perform a variety of tasks that would otherwise be handled by the nursing staff.

 Careers in mobile phlebotomy are also common.
 Phlebotomists handle blood donation, and most areas have a mobile unit that visits different locations on a regular basis to perform these tasks.
 Mobile blood donation is a demanding job because you are doing the same thing all day, every day.
 Because mobile blood banks typically only visit an area every eight weeks, lines can be long and work can be consistent.
 Working in a mobile blood bank can be a good career choice for a new phlebotomist because of the rigorous practice.